IUSCA/bioloop/docs/dataset_duplication.md

 - The system is designed to handle multiple co-existing duplicates of the same dataset.
 However, for simplicity, this feature is disabled at the moment, and only one duplicate is allowed to exist in the system.
   - If enabled, multiple concurrent duplicates of a dataset will only be registered at the database level, not at the filesystem level.
+    - This would mean that if one duplicate is currently registered for a dataset, and a user later places another directory with the dataset's name at the dataset's `origin_path`, a second duplicate dataset with that name/type will be registered in the database, however, the contents of the first dataset's `origin_path` will be overwritten by the more recent duplicate.
 - If multiple duplicates of the same dataset are allowed to co-exist in the system, they will be assigned versions to differentiate between them.
 - Overwritten datasets are also assigned versions, in case a dataset is overwritten more than once.

 ### Action Items

 For each duplicate dataset registered by the system, an action item is created in the Postgres table `dataset_action_item`, and a notification is persisted to the `notification` table.
+Each notification can be created for a specific user, or a specific role.

 Each action item is linked to multiple `dataset_ingestion_check` records, and each `dataset_ingestion_check` record represents the results of comparing a duplicate dataset with the original dataset based on a specific criteria.

-A dataset is compared with another based on 3 criteria:
+A dataset is compared with another based on 4 criteria:
+1. The number of files in both datasets match
-1. There are no files in either dataset that have the same name and path as a file in the other dataset, but a different MD5 checksum.
+2. There are no files in either dataset that have the same name and path as a file in the other dataset, but a different MD5 checksum.
-2. Original dataset has files that the duplicate dataset doesn't.
+3. Original dataset has files that the duplicate dataset doesn't.
-3. Duplicate dataset has files that the original dataset doesn't.
+4. Duplicate dataset has files that the original dataset doesn't.

 ---